korayleigh/t3a2-a/README.md

 Our web application is designed to replace manual pen and paper processes for browsing the restaurant menu, and placing an order.
 It was conceived for use by customers when seated in the restaurant, however it can also provide for take-away orders.

-Customers will be able to browse the restaurant menu on their own smart device while seated at their table, view the details of dishes, add them to their cart and finalise the order.
+Customers will be able to browse the restaurant menu on their own smart device while seated at their table, view the details and images of dishes, add them to their cart and finalise the order.
 This allows the restaurant to run more efficiently, with lower reliance on human wait staff, and less chance of human errors such as communication, or mislaid orders.
+In addition, from the customer's perspective it facilitates a smoother, more convenient ordering process.

 The web application will also replace other processes in the restaurant relating to orders, such as as notifying the kitchen of pending dishes, and the customer service and other functions performed by the manager.
 The web application will provide interfaces for different types of users to enable them to see the order information most relevant to them, and interact with it according to their role.